Interested in Speech-Language Pathology?

 The Master of Science (MS) program in Speech-Language Pathology aims to address the academic and clinical needs of master’s students by providing rich learning opportunities that integrate theory and research with the best clinical practices.
 The program is dedicated to fostering professional excellence that will benefit the quality of life of persons with communication and swallowing disorders as well as advancing knowledge in the discipline.
 We pride ourselves on small cohorts with strong faculty mentorship.

-The Master of Science (MS) education program in Speech-Language Pathology (residential) at Piedmont University is an Applicant for Candidacy by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
+The Master of Science (MS) education program in Speech-Language Pathology (residential) at Piedmont University is a Candidate for Accreditation by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
+Candidacy is a “preaccreditation” status with the CAA, awarded to developing or emerging programs for a maximum period of 5 years.

 Path 1: Bachelor of Science (BS)/Master of Science (MS) Integrated Program (5-Year Program)